Alpakash/the-occupied-traveler-named-triangle/README.md

     - Created Welcome page with introduction texts
     - Added some rick roll
     - Added routes for the cases

+- 13-12-2023
+    - Added CaseTitleHeader
+    - Added MotionPlugin for component animations
+    - Added confetti easter egg
+    - Added sticky footer with 4 columns
+    - Added sidebar with dummy text
+    - Put Case Pages in their destined folder
+    - Build the page with Adventurer Triangle
+    - Added Footer icon
+    - Added polygon according to the viewport

 ## About Laravel